AUP1050/syllabus/README.md

   * (12/9/2016) - Applications for the summer internship at GitHub are now open.
 Check [here](https://github.com/blog/2246-summer-internships-at-github-in-san-francisco) for more information
   * (13/9/2016) - For any **non-personal** request or problem regarding the exercise or the course, please issue it on the [GitHub Page](https://github.com/AUP-SE/syllabus/issues)
+  * (20/9/2016) - Exercises now have **deadlines!** Please check the deadline in the description of the classes.
+  * (20/9/2016) - In next class we are going to have a Ruby competition.
+    Sharpen well your Ruby skills!

 ### General Recommended Reading